-This course will provide the student with a better understanding of stars and galaxies including our sun and solar system.
-There will be an emphasis on the origin and age of the solar system, the planets, moons, asteroids, comets, and everything else that orbits the sun.
-Other topics will include past, present and future missions by NASA, the chemical composition of matter in the solar system, and the life cycle of stars.
+This course provides the student with a better understanding of stars, galaxies, our sun, and solar system.
+There will be an emphasis on the origin and age of the solar system, the planets, moons, asteroids, comets, and everything that orbits the sun.
+Other topics include past, present and future missions by NASA, the chemical composition of matter in the solar system, and the life cycle of stars.
 Physical laws of matter motion and forces will be discussed.
 The planetarium will be used to reinforce class discussion.